episerver/EPiServer.Telemetry.UI/README.md

 ### CMS add-ons

 Episerver Telemetry UI is available as a [Nuget](https://nuget.episerver.com/package/?id=EPiServer.Telemetry.UI) package for CMS add-ons.

+For projects that are not a CMS add-on you can instead use [the EPiServer.Telemetry.UI.Core nuget package](https://nuget.episerver.com/package/?id=EPiServer.Telemetry.UI.Core).
+For more details on how to use it in a non add-on project, see the section `Using it as a node module without EPiserver Shell client modules framework` below.

-To use it in a project, install the `EPiServer.Telemetry.UI` package:
+To use it in a CMS add-on project, install the `EPiServer.Telemetry.UI` package:

 ```console
 Install-Package EPiServer.Telemetry.UI